 In 2017, the average employee spent 31 hours in unproductive meetings.
 What’s worse, 47% of those employees say that meetings are the ultimate waste of time.
 Plus, 91% of them said they daydream during meetings instead of collaborating and working together.
-It seems that not many people know how to have a meeting that everyone enjoys.
+It seems that not many people know how to have an effective meeting that everyone enjoys.

 If your business is holding meetings, you probably want to know if they are a waste of time, or how to make sure they aren’t.
 Here are four ways to tell, and three tips for changing how you do meetings so they are more effective.

 Participants will tell you how to have a meeting

 You’ll know if your meeting was a waste of time just based on the simple feedback of the participants.
 If your employees or contractors say that the meeting could’ve been covered in an email, didn’t apply to them, or just added another “to-do” to their day, your meeting was probably a waste of time.
 While they usually won’t come right out and say that it was, you can always ask for feedback.

 Were the meetings productive?
 Did the meetings meet participants’ needs?
 Was there value in the meetings?
 If not, time to stop having meetings that aren’t worth it.
 Instead, this is an opportunity to learn how to have a meeting that is productive for everyone.

 If you’re holding meetings and the participants are confused once they’ve concluded, you’re either doing it wrong or wasting energy on a meeting when you shouldn’t be.

 A good way to tell if this is happening is by noting how much you have to follow up with employees afterward.
 This could take the form of having to send them emails or meet with them one-on-one.